DO YOU NEED AN EDITOR? WHAT KIND? SOME IRREVERENT THOUGHTS.

 If you are looking for an edit that takes into account every one of those levels, then you might be looking at something like 15 cents a word (so $15,000 for a 100,000 word book) and a month’s turnaround.
 All-over editing is a lot of work and requires a lot of skills, so it doesn’t come cheap and it won’t happen quickly.

 SO…. you can save money by figuring out the sort of editing you need.
-In other words, being very clear when you’re paying someone to “edit” exactly what level of “editing” you’re asking for.
+In other words, be very clear when you’re paying someone to “edit” exactly what level of “editing” you’re asking for.
 And depending on your own strengths and weaknesses, you might well be capable of successfully taking on certain aspects of the editing process yourself.
 Or if you’ve already been through a total edit, you might have learned enough about your own abilities that you can pinpoint exactly what you need (and in that case, you might hire someone to work by the hour, rather than by the word).

 Keep that in mind!
 Not all editors are equally good at all aspects of editing.
 (For example, I’m a great line editor, a very good content editor, and just adequate at copy-editing and proofreading.)